Government support now includes the Recovery Loan scheme

 - details of assets.

-* Excluded businesses that cannot apply for CBILS are:
+* Excluded businesses that could apply for CBILS were:

 - public-sector bodies